gmiers7642/exoplanets/README.md

     * For this analysis, logarithms were applied to all of the features
         * This reveals far more structure in the data
         * However, it can make interpretation more difficult
+* There are <a href="https://en.wikipedia.org/wiki/Methods_of_detecting_exoplanets">many methods</a> by which exoplanets are discovered, the two most common two are:
+    * Transit
+    * Radial Velocity
+* At this time, this project considers only the transiting planets, since they represent the bulk of the data,

 <hr>